IrakliGabadze/FilesManager/README.md

 - **Rename**: Implements rename operation for folder/file.
 - **Delete**: Provides the option to delete folder/file.

+### Preview Functionality
+- **Preview**: Enables previewing image, audio, or video files on the website without the need to download them.
+  - **Note**: Video and audio files can be seeked forward or backward for convenient viewing and listening.

 ### Localization
 - The application supports localization with two languages: English and Georgian.